dannybritto96/Machine-Learning/README.md

 1. <a href="https://github.com/dannybritto96/ML/tree/master/ann">ANN to classify mammographic masses as benign or malignant based on its features
 2. <a href="https://github.com/dannybritto96/ML/tree/master/bank_notes_classifier">ANN to classify authenticity of bank notes based on its features

+### Random Forests and Decision Trees

+1. <a href="https://github.com/dannybritto96/ML/tree/master/bank">To find if a customer will subscribe a term deposit or not</a>

 ### Naive Bayes Classifier